Select Page

 Wieliczka Salt Mine Art Treasures

-The day we arrived in Krakow, Poland, we were delighted to sit down and enjoy a wonderful lunch, but not as eager to continue a tour to a salt mine.
+The day we arrived in Krakow, Poland, we were delighted to sit down and enjoy a wonderful lunch, but not as eager to continue a salt mines Krakow tour.
 Personally and for most in our group of four, we had been in mines before.
 Despite something we were pursuing with hesitancy, we ended up enjoying ourselves immensely.
 We were not prepared that our excursion down over eight hundred steps of the Wieliczka Salt Mine would reveal artwork in salt, like nothing we had imagined.

 JANUARY-Wieliczka Salt Mine-Maralyn D-Hill 2